tp254/student/_posts/Blogs/2024-10-03-Girls_in_CS_Blog.md

 - Solving real problems
 - Having balance

 There's no right way to do this.
 Find what you like, build skills slowly, stay open to new stuff.
 Small steps add up.
+Don't be afraid to put yourself out there and go after every opportunity that you see available.
+It's very important to "learn by doing" rather than listening to a teacher give a presentation.